 Perhaps the real questions that need to be asked of the Bureau are why its agents are not sufficiently well trained to affect the arrest of an old man who posed no physical threat and was waiting to be apprehended and, if they are, then why its leadership feels it appropriate to stage a frightening, paramilitary display for the apprehension of a nonviolent American citizen.

-It is no exaggeration to suggest that Special Counsel Robert Mueller – who has been elected by no-one and who, according to Democrats, is answerable to no-one – is conducting his business as if he were a grand inquisitor and the FBI was his personal militia.We value your comments!
-Please weigh in on our comment section below.
+It is no exaggeration to suggest that Special Counsel Robert Mueller – who has been elected by no-one and who, according to Democrats, is answerable to no-one – is conducting his business as if he were a grand inquisitor and the FBI was his personal militia.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com